-Suzanne is a senior graphic designer at UMass Boston.
+Suzanne is a freelance graphic designer, specializing in projects for non-profit organizations.
 She was first introduced to native plants at a Grow Native Traveling Talk at her local public library.
-This motivated her to start transitioning her home garden and to advocate for native plants throughout her community.
+This motivated her to start transitioning her home garden and to advocate for native plants throughout her community, including as one of the founders of Andover Pollinator Pathway.
 She continues to be inspired by our workshops and lectures, volunteers at our Plant Sale, and enjoys our growing community.

 Ruth is a landscape architect who first developed a keen interest in designing landscapes as functional ecosystems after reading Sara Stein’s book Noah’s Garden in 2004, and jumped at the opportunity to get involved in Grow Native at our founding.
 Recently retired from IBI Placemaking, formerly Carol R. Johnson Associates, she serves on the Committee for Public Planting in Cambridge, MA.

 Ellen caught the native plant bug while working in landscape design and horticulture.
 These days she is increasingly involved in local climate planning and adaptation.
 Find her on the hiking trail, visiting a public garden, or shopping at the Watertown Farmer’s Market!
 Ellen completed a Certificate in Planting Design from Boston Architectural College, and a graduate degree in Environmental Science from Antioch-New England.